Close Menu

 Your Turn: Start Small

-If you’re wondering how to teach a toddler to count, start with just these three things:
+If you’re figuring out how to teach a toddler to count, start with just three things:

-1. Put numbers where they can see them – A chart, magnetic numbers on the fridge, anything colorful.
+1. Put numbers where they can see them.
+A chart, magnetic numbers on the fridge, anything colorful works.

-3. Keep it playful – Games, songs, and silly voices work better than serious lessons.
+3. Keep it playful.
+Games, songs, and silly voices work far better than serious lessons.

 That’s it.

-Remember: If your little one counts “one, two, eight, ten” today, just smile and cheer.
+And if your little one counts “one, two, eight, ten” today?
+Smile and cheer.
 Tomorrow, they might get it right.
 Or they might not.

 Share.
 Facebook Pinterest LinkedIn Copy Link